modular-magician/terraform-provider-google-beta/website/docs/r/cloud_run_service.html.markdown

   - `1` not-thread-safe.
 Single concurrency
   - `2-N` thread-safe, max concurrency of N

+* `service_account_name` -
+  (Optional)
+  Email address of the IAM service account associated with the revision of the service.
+The service account represents the identity of the running revision, and determines what permissions the revision has.
+If not provided, the revision will use the project's default service account.

 * `serving_state` -
   ServingState holds a value describing the state the resources are in for this Revision.